aolenevme/gurus-kata-notes/UNCLE_BOB_BLOG.md

 16. [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 > **Read it and read again!** This is impossible to shrink it.
 And I won\`t summarize the article anyhow.
 Probably, I\`m too biased, but everybody has to read it thoroughly,
-> think it over and make notes on your own.
+> think it over and make notes on their own.
 Amen.